torch/argcheck/README.md

-When overloading, `argcheck` will create a new function (for efficiency reasons) including all possible cases which are being overloaded, as well as the new given case. _Beware_ to overwrite the returned `argcheck` function!
+When overloading, `argcheck` will create a new function (for efficiency reasons) including all possible cases which are being overloaded, as well as the new given case. _Beware_ to overwrite the returned `argcheck` function each time you overload one!

 The previous example is then equivalent to:
 ```lua